robust-npis/covid-19-npis/README.md

 # covid-19-dataset

+Accompanying data and code for Brauner et al (2020), [The effectiveness and perceived burden of nonpharmaceutical interventions against COVID-19 transmission: a modelling study with 41 countries](). \[Code upload to follow.\]

-Daily data on active nonpharmaceutical interventions against COVID-19 in 41 countries.
+Daily data on active nonpharmaceutical interventions (NPIs) against COVID-19 in 41 countries.
 We also include three response variables: total confirmed case count, current known active case count, and total attributed death count.

+Data on symptomatic testing regimes was sourced from the Oxford CGRT database.
+Data on cases and deaths are from the Johns Hopkins.

 These data have been manually checked, but please exercise your own validation before acting on it.

+### Data

+We include two datasets:

+* [daily_npi_data.csv](https://github.com/robust-npis/covid-19-npis/blob/master/data/daily_npi_data.csv) : the modelling dataset, daily coverage of the interventions active in each country
+* [npi_source_data.csv](https://github.com/robust-npis/covid-19-npis/blob/master/data/npi_source_data.csv) : including links to the announcement of each NPI in each country.

-## NPIs included in the modelling dataset
+### NPIs included

 | NPI                       | Description |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|